nicolas-van/easy-markdown-to-github-pages/README.md

 ## Recipes

-Since the purpose of this guide is to demonstrate how to publish multiple Markdown files as a website but I don't have much more to say I will propose you some delicious recipes instead:
+Since the purpose of this guide is to demonstrate how to publish multiple Markdown files as a website but I don't have much more to say I will propose to you some delicious recipes instead:

 * [Escalivada](./recipes/Escalivada.md)
 * [Gazpacho](./recipes/Gazpacho.md)